Shop With Confidence: FREE Growing & Glowing Promise

 Creating a Firefly Habitat Infographic

-1. Because Fireflies lay eggs in Pine and leaf litter and prefer to hang out in Pine trees, It’s important to plant native Pine trees in your yard to attract and keep Fireflies in your garden!
-Look for Ponderosa, White pine, Long and Short Leaf Pines, Red Pine, Jack, Sugar, and Pitch Pines are commonly found around the States.
+1. Because Fireflies lay eggs in Pine and leaf litter and prefer to hang out in Pine trees, it’s important to plant native Pine trees in your yard to attract and keep Fireflies in your garden!
+Look for Ponderosa, White pine, Long and Short Leaf Pines, Red Pine, Jack, Sugar, and Pitch Pines are commonly found in the States.
 Fireflies also like dense shady canopies of varying tree heights to roost and hide in throughout their non-active times of the day

 2. Outdoor lights can interfere with a firefly’s glow, which is used to ward off predators and attract mates.
-Turn off the landscape lighting and the porch light and any other decorative lights during the dusk and early evening hours.
-Security lights and other important lights for safety once the early evening has passed and Fireflies too, have gone to bed.
+Turn off the landscape lighting and the porch light, and any other decorative lights during the dusk and early evening hours.
+Security lights and other important lights for safety, once the early evening has passed, and Fireflies too, have gone to bed.

-3. Since female Fireflies hide in the grass and adults like swaying in the breeze on tall grasses, it is recommended you keep the lawn a bit higher, or at least leave a perimeter, out-of-the-way area higher than usual.
+3. Since female Fireflies hide in the grass and adults like swaying in the breeze on tall grasses, it is recommended you keep the lawn a bit taller, or at least leave a perimeter, out-of-the-way area higher than usual.
 Or plant tall native Prairie Grass around your lawn and garden for them to roost on.
 Besides, keeping the lawn trimmed at a higher setting in the summer also protects the root system from the summer heat.

 4. Since Fireflies love moisture and having a pond or water feature in your garden certainly makes you happier too!
 Be sure to include a fountain or bubbler to keep away the mosquitoes, add a few fish and pond plants, and you’ll attract more than just Fireflies into your landscape!

 5. Go native!
 Choosing native varieties that local Fireflies (and other beneficial pollinators too) recognize and prefer helps boost populations and attracts more Fireflies into your garden!
-Indiangrass, Goldenrod, Buttonbush, Bottlebrush Grasses and Switchgrass, Asters, and many types of Ray-flowers like Daisies, Coreopsis, Coneflower, Rudbeckia and Blanket Flowers.6
+Indiangrass, Goldenrod, Buttonbush, Bottlebrush Grasses and Switchgrass, Asters, and many types of Ray-flowers like Daisies, Coreopsis, Coneflower, Rudbeckia, and Blanket Flowers.6

-6. Because many species of Fireflies lay their eggs in rotten logs, around Pine needle litter, and other brush on the forest floor.
+6. Leave the leaves.
+Many species of Fireflies lay their eggs in rotten logs, around Pine needle litter, and other brush on the forest floor.
 These leafy, damp habitats attract Fireflies and you can mimic this habitat by allowing brush and logs to accumulate in a small area of your yard.
 Or create a slow cold composting area or a ‘Bug Hotel’.
 You can also stack some firewood, and allow a small wild area in the back corner of your garden where sticks and leaves accumulate.
 Add a sign to let onlookers know Fireflies are sleeping there!
 You can easily find Pine needle mulch in your area and add that to your Firefly Hotel if planting a whole Pine tree isn’t feasible for your landscape!

 7. Lastly, avoid using chemical and synthetic, or even some natural organic types of pesticides and herbicides, as they can hurt these insects at every stage of their development and life cycle.
 Spraying for specific pests and spot treatments, avoiding broadcasting pesticides on your lawn and garden, or at least leaving those out of the way areas untreated.